Chart Color Schemes

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-In financial year 2023, Port Douglas had a median income among taxpayers of $45,118 and an average level of $55,853.
-This was lower than the national average of $53,146 for Rest of Qld.
-By September 2025, estimates suggest the median income would be approximately $49,589 and the average at $61,388, based on a Wage Price Index growth of 9.91%.
-Census data shows personal income ranks at the 53rd percentile ($824 weekly) and household income at the 25th percentile.
-The largest segment comprises 32.8% earning $1,500 - $2,999 weekly (1,311 residents), consistent with broader trends across the broader area showing 31.7% in the same category.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Port Douglas is lower than average nationally.
+The median income is $45,118 and the average is $55,853.
+In contrast, Rest of Qld has a median income of $53,146 and an average of $66,593.
+Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates for Port Douglas would be approximately $49,589 (median) and $61,388 (average) as of September 2025.
+Census data indicates personal income ranks at the 53rd percentile ($824 weekly), while household income is at the 25th percentile.
+Income analysis reveals that the largest segment comprises 32.8% earning $1,500 - 2,999 weekly (1,311 residents).
+This aligns with broader trends across the broader area showing 31.7% in the same category.
 Housing affordability pressures are severe, with only 82.2% of income remaining, ranking at the 23rd percentile.
 The area's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income